yizhilll/SuperGPQA/README.md

 ## 🏆 Main Result
 The table below presents the performance of various models across different tasks and difficulty levels.
 The models are categorized into three main groups: Reasoning Models, Chat Models, and Base Models.
 Each model is evaluated based on overall performance (sample, subfield, field, and discipline), as well as performance on easy, medium, and hard samples.
 The performance scores are provided to give an overview of how each model performs across different aspects, allowing for a comparison of strengths and weaknesses.

-All results can be viewed on the leaderboard.
+All results can be viewed on the [leaderboard](https://huggingface.co/spaces/m-a-p/SuperGPQA) and all model's response/answer can be viewed on [here](https://huggingface.co/datasets/m-a-p/SuperGPQA-Records)

 **Reasoning Models**
 | Model                          | Overall (sample) | Overall (subfield) | Overall (field) | Overall (discipline) | Easy (sample) | Middle (sample) | Hard (sample) |